-Jackie Yang is currently a first year student at NYU Langone School of Medicine.
-She recently graduated with honors and Phi Beta Kappa recognition from the University of Miami, where she pursued neuroscience and English as her major fields of study on a near full-tuition merit scholarship.
+Jackie Yang is a medical student at NYU Langone School of Medicine.
+She has completed three years of her program and is currently taking a research year.
+She graduated with honors and Phi Beta Kappa recognition from the University of Miami, where she pursued neuroscience and English as her major fields of study on a near full-tuition merit scholarship.
 She also holds minors in chemistry and history.

 As a 99th-percentile scorer on the SAT, Jackie has also tutored one-on-one during the summer for the CollegeBoard’s SAT and SAT subject tests as well as Advanced Placement (AP) exams.
 A high-achieving math and English test-taker, Jackie has helped students improve on the hard skills, knowledge, and softer test-taking approaches that lead to success in all sections.
 In particular, Jackie enjoys helping students improve on the Critical Reading section, which many students find the most puzzling.
 She believes in taking an approach that reduces what appear to be vague questions with subjective answers to straightforward problems that can be systematically broken down and checked against the text.
 This, she has found, gives students more confidence and higher accuracy in their responses.